Watch How to Be a Helpful Reviewer for more suggestions on reviewing.

 - If there were some common problems at the basic writing level (spelling/grammar, poor word choice, awkward sentence structures), please describe the type of problem including the location of one instance.

 This list of Useful Language for Making Comments can help you write more helpful comments.
-These are only helpful if you list the specific strengths, weaknesses, and suggestions for improvement that apply to the document you are reviewing.
+These are only helpful if you list the specific strengths, weaknesses, and suggestions for improvement that apply to the submission you are reviewing.
 These phrases are meant to be a guide; you are not limited to using this wording in your comments.
-Remember that the more specific a comment, the more helpful it is to the document creator and if you can leave a suggestion for improvement, your comment will be more helpful than if you only identify a weak area in the document.
+Remember that the more specific a comment, the more helpful it is to the document creator and if you can leave a suggestion for improvement, your comment will be more helpful than if you only identify a weak area in the submission.

 Be open-minded about style